Somatic Trauma Release

 Sessions are either online from anywhere in the world via live Zoom, or in-person in NYC.

-Meet your practitioner
+Meet your breathwork practitioner